Azure/portaldocs/gallery-sdk/generated/index-gallery.md

 <a name="developer-tooling-and-productivity-do-you-have-nuget-packages-for-the-portal-sdk"></a>
 #### Do you have NuGet packages for the Portal SDK? ####
 Yes and if you are not using them you should ensure you update as it will provide a much more efficient path to update to newer versions of the SDK.
-See the following documentation regarding <a href="#portalfx-nuget-overview">NuGet Packages</a>
+See the following documentation regarding <a href="/documentation/articles/portalfx-nuget-overview">NuGet Packages</a>

 <a name="gallery-frequently-asked-questions"></a>
 # Gallery Frequently Asked Questions

 <a name="gallery-frequently-asked-questions-how-do-i-get-a-gallery-item-into-the-gallery"></a>
 #### How do I get a Gallery Item into the gallery?
 You will need to create your own gallery items for your resources.
-You can find instruction on how to do this in the <a href="#gallery-items">gallery items section</a> of these documents.
+You can find instruction on how to do this in the <a href="/documentation/articles/gallery-items">gallery items section</a> of these documents.

 <a name="gallery-frequently-asked-questions-how-do-i-authenticate-to-the-gallery-service-to-publish-my-gallery-items"></a>
 #### How do I authenticate to the gallery service to publish my gallery items?